 reset — Control signal to reset the receiver while working on hardware.

 impairmentControl — Bus signal to control the channel impairments.

-use externally provided frequency offset for offset correction, specified as Boolean scalar.
+Use externally provided frequency offsetoption for offset correction, specified as a Boolean scalar.

 externalFrequencyOffset — Real signed 14-bit CFO with range from -7400 Hz to 7400 Hz provided externally for CFO correction.

 channelEqualizerControl — Control signal to indicate whether to enable or disable channel equalization, specified as a Boolean scalar.